 by Tony Vidler

-The bottom line is that clients won’t agree to engage you or pay for services they do not understand.
+We have to recognise and accept that clients won’t agree to engage you or pay for services they do not understand.

 To help them say YES to those services you do provide there is a need to bridge the understanding gap to begin with.
 You need to figure out how to drop all the jargon and put your services into language the client does understand.
 Even better, express those services in the form of an outcome that can be achieved for them and they are even more likely to say YES.

 A great example is the typical Scoping step, where the adviser typically provides a list of potential services and/or products that the client can choose to take advice upon.
 The structure of such a document often reflects regulatory requirements, but the terminology often doesn’t have to.
 Yet advisers still do overwhelmingly use industry jargon in such documents.
 The end result is a list of products or vague planning components that a client struggles to see the relevance of immediately.

 Is there any reason why we can’t strip the terminology out and focus on what these services do for the client?

 For example; instead of listing a potential advice, or service area, such as “business insurance” (which can mean many different things to people) break that into a list of objectives that a business owner might have, such as: